jakublaba/g/README.md

 To specific settings of a profile, use `g profile show <PROFILE_NAME>`.

 The core feature of g is quickly jumping between your profiles.
 You can do it with the `su` command: `g su johnsmith`.
-This configures username, email and ssh key to use for the git repository you are currently in, it fails outside repositories unless you use `--global` flag, which tells g to modify global git config instead.
+This configures your credentials for current git repository if you run g from inside a repo, or globally otherwise.
+You can still set profile globally from inside a repo by using the `--global` flag.

 Even though `su` is also related to profile management, I've decided to put it as a separate command rather than subcommand of `profile`, because of how often it is used.